bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 ## TL;DR

 PostgreSQL approach is simple and fit well to agile project.
 Solr is pretty powerful, but you need to pay for that power.
-And this is a significant cost.
+And this is significant cost.
 Think twice if you really need this power from the first day of full text search in your project.

 ## Search index

 Solr search index is something you create almost manually by defining a new data schema.
-Keeping this search index in sync with database data is always your responsibility.
 No matter which gem you will use to connect Solr and Relational database.

 Here is an example of schema definition based on Sunspot gem: